hodcroftlab/covariants/overview.md

 This deletion has arisen at least 3 times independently: in the S:Y453F, S:N439K, and S:N501Y clusters.
 There's also a recent preprint which suggests it may impact immunity ([Kemp et al. medRxiv](https://www.medrxiv.org/content/10.1101/2020.12.05.20241927v1)).
-So, there's a lot of interest in this variant.
+So, there's a lot of interest in this variant. <br>
 For boring, technical, code reasons I do not yet have a dedicated 69/70 deletion build, but I'm working on it!